-If the DPO decides to notify data subjects about a breach, the notification should at the very least include a description of how and when the breach occurred and what data was involved.
+- 5.19 If the DPO decides to notify data subjects about a breach, the notification should at the very least include a description of how and when the breach occurred and what data was involved.
 Details of what the organisation has already done to respond to the risks posed by the breach should also be included.
-The School should also, where appropriate, provide specific advice to individuals to protect themselves from possible adverse consequences of the breach, such as resetting passwords in the case where their access credentials have been compromised.

-- 5.18 The DPO must complete the Data Breach Log in Appendix 1 before making the referral to the ICO and keep it under review as and when further information comes to light. - 5.19 In certain circumstances, where justified, and on the advice of law-enforcement authorities, the School may delay communicating the breach to the affected individuals until such time as it would not prejudice such investigations.
-However, data subjects would still need to be promptly informed after this time. - 5.20 Even if the DPO initially decides not to communicate the breach to the affected data subjects, the ICO can require us to do so, if it considers the breach is likely to result in a high risk to individuals. - 5.21 In the event that the DPO concludes that it is not necessary to refer the breach to the ICO, the DPO must still complete the Data Breach Log in Appendix 1 and clearly set out the reasons why the DPO is satisfied that a referral is not required.
-The DPO must keep the decision under review and be prepared to make a referral to the ICO if any circumstances change or if any information comes to light which means that a referral should be made.
+The School should also, where appropriate, provide specific advice to individuals to protect themselves from possible adverse consequences of the breach, such as resetting passwords in the case where their access credentials have been compromised. - 5.20 Particular consideration will be given to whether there are any parties that we are legally or contractually obliged to notify (e.g. insurers, regulator). - 5.21 The DPO must complete the Data Breach Log in Appendix 1 before making the referral to the ICO and keep it under review as and when further information comes to light. - 5.22 In certain circumstances, where justified, and on the advice of law-enforcement authorities, the School may delay communicating the breach to the affected individuals until such time as it would not prejudice such investigations.
+However, data subjects would still need to be promptly informed after this time. - 5.23 Even if the DPO initially decides not to communicate the breach to the affected data subjects, the ICO can require us to do so, if it considers the breach is likely to result in a high risk to individuals. - In the event that the DPO concludes that it is not necessary to refer the breach to the ICO, the DPO must still complete the Data Breach Log in Appendix 1 and clearly set out the reasons why the DPO is satisfied that a referral is not required.
+The DPO must keep the decision under review and be prepared to make a referral to the ICO if any circumstances change or if any information comes to light which means that a referral should be made. - Once the breach has been contained and action taken to stop or mitigate the breach, the DPO must then review the incident and identify any steps which need to be taken in order to prevent a similar breach occurring in future.
+This may also include whether any disciplinary action is required against any members of staff or pupils.

-- 5.22 Once the breach has been contained and action taken to stop or mitigate the breach, the DPO must then review the incident and identify any steps which need to be taken in order to prevent a similar breach occurring in future.
-This may also include whether any disciplinary action is required against any members of staff or pupils. - 5.23 As part of the review process, the DPO should undertake an audit which should include a review of whether appropriate security policies and procedures were in place and if so, whether they were followed.
+- 5.26 As part of the review process, the DPO should undertake an audit which should include a review of whether appropriate security policies and procedures were in place and if so, whether they were followed.
 The audit should include an assessment of any ongoing risks associated with the breach and evaluate the School's response to it and identify any improvements that can be made.
-The review should also consider the effectiveness of this Data Breach Response Plan and whether any amendments need to be made to it. - 5.24 Where security is found not to be appropriate, the DPO should consider what action needs to be taken to raise data protection and security compliance standards and whether any staff training is required. - 5.25 Where a data processor caused the breach, the DPO should consider whether adequate contractual obligations were in place to comply with the UK GDPR and if so, whether the data processor is in breach of contract.
+The review should also consider the effectiveness of this Data Breach Response Plan and whether any amendments need to be made to it. - 5.27 Where security is found not to be appropriate, the DPO should consider what action needs to be taken to raise data protection and security compliance standards and whether any staff training is required. - 5.28 Where a data processor caused the breach, the DPO should consider whether adequate contractual obligations were in place to comply with the UK GDPR and if so, whether the data processor is in breach of contract.